 Assessment/recording/reporting and working with parents

-Children’s progress will be assessed, recorded and monitored and progress relayed to parents through the use of our daily observations, planning and home learning sheets and termly parent consultations and daily chats.
+Children’s progress will be assessed, recorded and monitored and progress relayed to parents through the use of our daily observations, planning, home learning sheets and daily chats.
 Here we will work together to support each child’s development.
 We will also link with other professionals that can offer support or advice, including Health visitors, doctors, sure start.

 We also as a team use the Early Childhood Environment Rating Scale (ECERS) to ensure the setting is providing all the activities/resources to meet the children’s physical needs and that we are developing good practice.
 We use this to monitor the environment/staff and the setting to improve our Physical Activity.
 This also highlights any staff training needs and the setting expectations of role-modelling and joining in will be covered in all staff induction programmes.